Bills

 Version:

-Requires the Hawaii Emergency Management Agency to develop and implement a statewide public education and communications program to promote household emergency preparedness consistent with the Agency's fourteen-day essential supplies recommendation.
-Requires the Governor or mayor of a county to provide an American Sign Language interpreter during each official announcement broadcast via television or the Internet during a state of emergency.
+Requires the Hawaii Emergency Management Agency to develop and implement a statewide public education and communications program to promote household emergency preparedness consistent with the Agency's 14-day essential supplies recommendation.
+Requires the Governor or mayor of a county to provide an American Sign Language interpreter during each official live broadcast during a state of emergency.
 Requires the Governor or mayor of a county to ensure, to the fullest extent possible, that the American Sign Language interpreter's face, body, arms, and hands are visible during the broadcast.
-Requires the Governor or mayor of a county to provide a standardized pool feed that includes the American Sign Language interpreter in a picture‑in‑picture window not less than one quarter the size of the primary video and not blocked or covered by captions, graphics, or other on-screen tax.
-Requires annual reports to the Legislature.
+Requires the Governor or mayor of a county to provide a primary pool feed that includes the American Sign Language interpreter in a picture‑in‑picture window.
+Requires reports to the Legislature prior to the Regular Sessions of 2027, 2028, 2029, and 2030.
 Appropriates funds.
-(SD1)
+Effective 7/1/3000.
+(HD1)

 Discussed in Hearing